 If you’ve decided to hike the Appalachian Trail, I’m sure you have a million and one questions rolling around in your mind.
 We’re going to tackle a tricky one here today – how much does it cost to hike the Appalachian Trail?

 The total cost varies from hiker to hiker, but I recommend you start with $4,000-$10,000 in your pocket.
 I recommend such a wide range because you really can be as frugal or as extravagant as you want to be on the trail.
-I live life on the frugal side and am excited to share how I saved up for my long distance hike.
+I live life on the frugal side and am excited to share how I saved up for my long distance hike on the Appalachian Trail.

 This post contains affiliate links for your convenience.